Kangiriyanka/joe-farah/src/pages/posts/post-6.md

 &nbsp;

 We translate words by passing an array of Word (any language) in translate functions.
-Subscripting a dictionary returns an optional value, so we use a <b class="bold-rounded">guard</b> statement to unwrap our value and throw an error, TranslationError, if we can't find a word.
+Subscripting a dictionary returns an optional value, so we use a <b class="bold-rounded">guard</b> statement to unwrap our value and throw an error <b class="bold-rounded">TranslationError</b> if we can't find a word.
 The TranslationError could be on any word, and the cool part is that we can pass it to our enum.
 I'd like to add that in this piece of code, if let and guard would be functionally equivalent, but since I'm throwing an error when any translation isn't found, guard is more appropriate.
 ```swift
 // No word found in the dictionary
 enum TranslationError: Error {